MrPrimate/ddb-importer/FAQ.md

 See the [2024 FAQ](./FAQ-2024-DND.md).

+# Is there a guide covering the features?

+For a overview video see: https://youtu.be/OMaJHLQORWo

 ## The import buttons are greyed out!

 They require the cobalt token setting to be set.

+## There are no map backgrounds after importing an adventure

+Make sure you are using the most up to date version of Adventure Muncher.

 ## How do I get the Cobalt key manually?